LQR-CBF-RRT*: Safe and Optimal Motion Planning: Experimental Results

 We perform constraint checking in \texttt{LQR-CBF-Steer} with $\zeta_i$ in both edge extension and rewiring procedures.
-The interval between two consecutive updates is $\delta_t = 0.05$.
 The satisfaction of CBF constraints $\zeta_i \geq 0 , \forall i$ guarantees the generated controls and state trajectories are safe.
-In this example, we select hyper-parameters to be $k_1 = 6.0$ and $k_2 = 1.5$.
 We iterate through in total of 2500 steps, and the final result is shown in Figure \ref{Fig2:d}.